top of page

 • Ablative = removes micro-columns of skin (resurfacing + collagen remodelling)

-• Non-ablative = heats the dermis only (collagen stimulation, minimal peeling)
+• Non-ablative = heats the dermis only (collagen stimulation, minimal-no peeling)

 2) Is it fractional or full-field?